A domain name is the URL or web address where visitors find your site.

 - Netlify subdomain: Netlify term for the default domain with the form

-- Custom domain: a non-Netlify domain assigned to a site.
+- Custom domain: domain you assign to a site.

-- Primary domain: Netlify term for the main custom domain assigned to a site.
+- Primary domain: Netlify term for the main custom domain assigned to a production site.

-- Domain alias: Netlify term for additional custom domains assigned to a site.
+- Domain alias: an additional custom domain assigned to a production site.

 - Domain registrar (or domain registration service): company that lets you register a domain name.